motspilot Documentation

 Never combine unrelated changes in a single migration.
 Each migration should do exactly one thing — easier to debug, rollback, and review.

-Human in the loop
+Human in the loop (optional)

 Prompt Architecture